by: Marlene Pritchard, INHC, NCC

 Hydrating Your Skin from the Inside

-The first way you can get hydration to your skin is, of course, with drinking the water.
+The first way you can get hydration to your skin is, of course, with drinking the water – it also acts as a natural hair loss treatment.
 Start logging how much water you drink every day so you can be sure you are getting enough.
 We recommend using Sango Coral Life mineral sachets in all your water.
 These sachets are convenient and very affordable.
 Making it more interesting, such as with infused water, might also be helpful.

 Hydration on Your Skin